m3nin0-labs/composes/README.md

 # composes :octopus:

-docker-composes created for the quick setup of some environments that I use
+Dockerfiles and Docker Composes created to quick setup my experiments and development environments.